 Basic principles of mobile website design

-Tablets are increasing in resolution so fast that most web sites look absolutely fine on tablet, but the same cannot be said for smart-phone devices which operate at an average resolution of 480px, ie. very small!
-Given the small size of the screen on top of that, links can be difficult to click on, text can be difficult to see if too small etc, so it’s very easy to rectify this situation and present a mobile version of your web site for users.
+Smart-phone devices operate at an average resolution of 750×1334px, ie. very small!
+At small sizes links can be difficult to click on, text can be difficult to see if too small etc, so it’s very easy to rectify this situation and present a mobile version of your web site for users using responsive web design.

 Google recommends responsive web design!